 My main research interest resides in the application of novel statistical approaches to answer biologically/epidemiologically-driven questions.
 My main focus has been on:

-1- Computationally efficient models for profiling from high-throughput platform: development and application of ad-hoc approaches to analyse OMICs data
+1- Computationally efficient models for profiling and integrating data from high-throughput platform

 2- Dynamic models for disease progression: development of models to identify features driving disease dynamics and progression.

 After graduating my PhD in statistics from the University Paris XI in 2005, working of the modelling of the French epidemic of variant Creutzfeldt-Jakob disease, I was awarded a personal grant to join the London School of Hygiene and Tropical Medicine.
 I joined Imperial College in 2005 as a Research Associate, and in 2009 I was appointed as a Research Fellow, in Prof Paolo Vineis's group.
-In 2011 I was promoted Lecturer in Statistical Bioinformatics in the Department of Epidemiology and Biostatistics, and in 2013, I was awarded an Honorary Reader position at the Institute for Risk Assessment Sciences, at Utrecht University (NL).
+In 2011 I was promoted Lecturer, and Senior Lecturer (2016) in Statistical Bioinformatics in the Department of Epidemiology and Biostatistics.
+In 2013, I was awarded an Honorary Reader position at the Institute for Risk Assessment Sciences, at Utrecht University (NL).
 I also hold a degree of engineer in food sciences, majors in Statistics from a French `grande école’ from the 'Agro group' (ONIRIS, former ENITIAA).